TokenEngineeringCommunity/website/docs/academy-welcome.md

 The TokenEngineering Academy offers lectures, workshops, and seminars for everyone interested in this emerging field and putting it into practice.
 We welcome crypto teams who aim to establish a proper token engineering practice.
 Please get in touch if you'd like to bring your team to TE Academy or collaborate with our students: <angela@tokenengineering.net>.

-🤖🧠📺👀
-**Looking for more courses, such as system simulations, or on cryptoeconomic patterns?
-Contribute to our [Gitcoin Grant](https://gitcoin.co/grants/517/tokenengineering-community) and co-fund our education program!**

 ## Ecosystem Value Flows

 This course picks up where "[Business Model Generation](https://en.wikipedia.org/wiki/Business_Model_Canvas#cite_note-Osterwalder2010-3)" ends.
 The first phase in Token Model Generation consists of analyzing and specifying the value network of organizations and individuals to be tokenized.
 We'll start with canvases familiar to business and product architects, with adaptations to help us focus on value flows and motivations as inputs for incentive [mechanism design](https://en.wikipedia.org/wiki/Mechanism_design).
 We'll train to consciously take the macro and micro perspective, and will apply various methods for value flow visualization and specification.
 Finally, the value network description will be carried out in [Stocks & Flows](https://systemic2016.wordpress.com/system-dynamics-stock-and-flow-modelling/) diagrams.